If you have been charged with a drink driving offence, the consequences you face can be serious.

 But the penalty must also be proportionate to the offence.

-If you can show the offence did not cause great damage to anyone, and that being charged and put through the court process itself has deterred you from further offending, and that perhaps a penalty of conviction would be disproportionate to the seriousness of the offence, you may have a strong case for your charge being unconditionally dismissed without conviction under section 10 dismissal or conditional release order.
+If you can show the offence did not cause great damage to anyone, and that being charged and put through the court process itself has deterred you from further offending, and that perhaps a penalty of conviction would be disproportionate to the seriousness of the offence, you may have a strong case for your charge being unconditionally dismissed without conviction under a non conviction order.